corda/corda-docs-portal/content/en/platform/corda/1.3/cenm/corda-networks.md

 {{< /note >}}

 {{< important >}}
-Each sub zone requires it’s own notary pool as no node, including notaries, can exist in more than one sub zone
+Each subzone requires it’s own notary pool as no node, including notaries, can exist in more than one subzone

 {{< /important >}}

-For more information, see [Sub Zones]({{< relref "sub-zones.md" >}})
+For more information, see [Subzones]({{< relref "sub-zones.md" >}})

-### Operating a Segregated Sub Zone
+### Operating a segregated subzone

-In all supported versions (CENM 1.2 onwards), operating a sub zone is the same as operating a single network under the old paradigm where there was only one zone.
+In all supported versions (CENM 1.2 onwards), operating a subzone is the same as operating a single network under the old paradigm where there was only one zone.

-Each Network Map that represents a segregated sub zone is configured separately from the others as a distinct entity unaware of one another
+Each Network Map that represents a segregated subzone is configured separately from the others as a distinct entity unaware of one another

 Each Network Map Service requires: